-While the most recent Doing Business data reflect how easy (or difficult) it is to enforce a contract in Egypt, Arab Rep. today, data on the underlying indicators
+While the most recent Doing Business data reflect how easy (or difficult) it is to enforce a contract in Iran, Islamic Rep. today, data on the underlying indicators over time help identify which areas have changed and where the potential for improvement is greatest (table 10.1).

-Table 10.1 The ease of enforcing contracts in Egypt, Arab Rep. over time By Doing Business report year
+Table 10.1 The ease of enforcing contracts in Iran, Islamic Rep. over time

+By Doing Business report year